QuantiusBenignus/NoteWhispers/README.md

  The first argument chooses one of the special-format whisper.cpp model files to use for inference.
    - `vm` the default is to use the "tiny" model file and create a note in Joplin
-   - `vm b` will transcribe to a Joplin note using the larger (more accurate but slower) "base" model
+   - `vm -b` will transcribe to a Joplin note using the larger (more accurate but slower) "base" model
-   - `vm c`  will transcribe with the default "tiny" model file but with output to the clipboard
+   - `vm -c`  will transcribe with the default "tiny" model file but with output to the clipboard
-   - `vm bc` or `vm cb` uses the "base" model file with output to the clipboard*
+   - `vm -bc` or `vm -cb` uses the "base" model file with output to the clipboard*
-   -  any other 1st argument forces sox to treat it as an audio file and to try to convert it
+   -  any other argument(s) forces sox to treat it as an audio file and to try to convert it
-   - `vm x XYZ` the existence of a 2nd argument  forces sox to treat it as an audio input file
    - `vm h|help|-h|--help` will print help instructions to the standard output
       * *(tested on Ubuntu 22.04 LTS under Gnome version 42.5, with the English language models )*